 Not only do you have choices about the type of metal, but you also can select your desired thickness for the part depending on its intended use.

-After submitting your design file, we will contact you with any questions about your order.
-At this point, you’ll also get a more precise price estimate, taking into account exactly what you are looking for.
+After submitting your design file, we will contact you with any questions or concerns about your order.
+At this point, you’ll also get a precise price, taking into account exactly what you are looking for.
 Features that can affect the overall price of your order include the metal and its thickness along with the dimensions of your part and the design density.
 Intricate or detailed pieces take more time for the laser to cut, which impacts the overall price, too.
+Increasing quantities in your order can be a great way to significantly reduce the per part costs.

-During this phase, you can also decide if you need other services, such as etching, finishing, and polishing, and choose to add these to your order.
+During this phase, you can also decide if you need other services, such as finishing and polishing, and choose to add these to your order.
 Then, once our manufacturing team has reviewed your file and clarified any issues, your order is sent to the laser for cutting.

 Within a couple of days of finalizing your order, you can expect your parts to be shipped securely to your address – the average delivery time is 3 days.
 If you’re in a hurry to get your parts, you can select an overnight delivery option but it will increase your shipping costs.